An Irish journalist has suggested that the 1879 apparition of the Virgin Mary in Knock, County Mayo wasn't real

-Up to 150,000 people from all over Ireland are expected to make a pilgrimage to Knock, Co Mayo for the August 21 anniversary of the famed 1879 apparition of the Virgin Mary there.
-The pilgrims will participate in prayers, workshops and seminars.
+Thousands of people from all over Ireland make a pilgrimage to Knock, County Mayo, every year for the August 21 anniversary of the famed 1879 apparition of the Virgin Mary there.
+Pilgrims will participate in prayers, workshops, and seminars.

 In 2009 the anniversary novena's theme was 'Witness to hope,' and it focused on honoring the 15 local witnesses of the 1879 apparition, as well as highlighting the hope and prayers for the renewal of the church in Ireland.
 At that time of that anniversary, when 10,000 thronged the County Mayo basilica in search of another vision, Irish journalist Eoghan Harris suggested that the 1879 apparition of the Virgin Mary was a fake.

 He wrote in the Sunday Independent that his grandfather, a farmer from near the area, believed (like many at the time) that the apparition was created by two local policemen with a magic lantern – a device that was widespread in the 19th century, which allowed a small lightbox to project an image on a wall.